sean-o-sullivan/processGutenberg/README.md

-This script lets one extract the raw text corpus of https://www.kaggle.com/datasets/jasonheesanglee/gutenberg-over-70000?resource=download
+This script lets one extract the raw text corpus of https://www.kaggle.com/datasets/jasonheesanglee/gutenberg-over-70000?resource=download.
+Be warned, the final dataset is 25GB fully extracted.